die-maker-der-egg/youtube-livestream-pi-cam/README.en.md

 6. No additional software or system-configuration after stock installation of Raspberry Pi OS needed.

 ## Install
-1. Start the **LXTerminal** on the Raspberry Pi and type these following commands
+1. Start the **LXTerminal** on the Raspberry Pi and type in or copy these following commands
 2. **Download** package (v1.0.0):
     - `wget https://github.com/die-maker-der-egg/youtube-livestream-pi-cam/archive/refs/tags/v1.0.0.tar.gz`
 3. **Unpack** the package: